 Let’s cut to the chase — Password Safe isn’t going to win any design contests.
 The user interface may look warm and familiar to those used to digging through their computer’s registry or who love tinkering with open-source tools.
 But the average person will run into problems right out of the gate as they are hit with a mass of icons and options only made clear through intentional exploration.

-If you’re importing password data from another source, few formats are supported.
-It only accepts imports as plain text, XML, or (interestingly) from its most direct competitor in the field, KeePass, another free, open-source password manager.
+If you’re importing password data from another source, only a few formats are supported.
+It accepts plain text, XML, or (interestingly) from its most direct competitor in the field, KeePass, another free, open-source password manager.

 Even when you’ve entered every password you might need, you’ll go through a multi-step process to use them.
 Entries are not automatically filled in when you visit a web page.
 To use Password Safe you’ll have to open Password Manager and unlock it.
 Then you’ll find the relevant entry, copy the information, switch back to your browser, and paste the login info into the text field.
-This is a lot of hassle just to not have to remember passwords.
+This is a lot of hassle for the average user, and probably more than most will want to deal with.

 While it doesn’t offer a fully automatic form fill function, autotype tries its best to fill this role — with disappointing results.